Skip to main content

 Ingestion Pipeline

 Documentation Now into the fun stuff.
-To leverage Clinia’s HGS engine, you will need to augment your raw data using our various processors.
-For knowledge search, we usually deal with very large pieces of content.
-While dense retrievers are stronger and stronger on long documents, the challenge in a RAG system is not to return the right article, but to refer to the most relevant chunk or passage of text within the article to feed to the LLM in a token-efficient manner.
-You can use the Segmenter processor to do just that.
-The Segmenter takes as a input a symbol or markdown data type and returns a list of chunks.
-Internally, chunks are object datatypes, with a text symbol property that we can then search on — or apply other processors too!
-To properly support semantic search, we will also need a Vectorizer processor to create semantic representations of the article passages.
-We recommend using our mte-base-knowledge model to do this as it was expressely trained on medical knowledge and desined to work well in clinical workflows.
+To leverage semantic search capabilities, you will need to augment your raw data using our various processors.
+To properly support semantic search, we will need a Vectorizer processor to create semantic representations of the article passages.
 The Vectorizer takes as input symbol data types and returns vectors (arrays of float-value points) representing your data in the vector space.
 This vector space is built in such a way that semantically related ideas or sentences (e.g. “diabetes” and “hyperglycemia”) are closer together and dissimilar ideas (e.g. “banana” and “psychologist”) are farther apart.
-In the context of knowledge search, we will focus on processing the content and the abstract into meaningful and interpretable chunks.
+In the context of knowledge search, we will focus on processing the content and the abstract property to be meaningful and interpretable.
 Think of it this way: for which attributes is keyword search limiting?
 Here is an example of that might look like for article search:

 {